aecon/athenaeconomides.com/index.md

 We introduced a transferable RBC model (t-RBC), and calibrated its viscoelastic properties as well as the SFS for the first time, using Bayesian inference.
 The t-RBC model is tested on several flow configurations, and is shown to reproduce a wide range of experimental data without further calibration of its parameters.
 We believe that the model introduced in this study opens new frontiers for high fidelity predictions of blood flows.
+<BR CLEAR="left"/>

-[Publication:](https://www.sciencedirect.com/science/article/pii/S0006349523001728)  *Amoudruz, L., Economides, A., Arampatzis, G. and Koumoutsakos, P., 2023.
+[Publication (2023):](https://www.sciencedirect.com/science/article/pii/S0006349523001728)  *Amoudruz, L., Economides, A., Arampatzis, G. and Koumoutsakos, P., 2023.
 The stress-free state of human erythrocytes: Data-driven inference of a transferable RBC model.
 Biophysical Journal.*
-<BR CLEAR="left"/>

-### Hierarchical Bayesian uncertainty quantification for red blood cell models
-TBD
+[Publication (2021):](https://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.15.034062)  *Economides, A., Arampatzis, G., Alexeev, D., Litvinov, S., Amoudruz, L., Kulakova, L., Papadimitriou, C. and Koumoutsakos, P., 2021.
+Hierarchical Bayesian uncertainty quantification for a model of the red blood cell.
+Physical Review Applied, 15(3), p.034062.*